AssistoLab/DropDown/README.md

 ## Demo

-Do `pod try` in your console and run the project to try a demo.
+Do `pod try DropDown` in your console and run the project to try a demo.
 To install [CocoaPods](http://www.cocoapods.org), run `sudo gem install cocoapods` in your console.

 ## Installation